Calgary 2024

 • Michelle Chislett, Executive Vice President, Onshore Renewables, Northland Power

-2:20 pm
+2:15 pm

-2:40 pm Panel discussion: Navigating the evolving energy landscape and workforce needs
+2:30 pm Panel discussion: Future workforce needs

 This panel discussion will consider the shifting dynamics of Canada’s energy industry and how Alberta can continue to be a key player in Canada’s economy.
 Adapting to the dual challenge of satisfying rising demands for secure, affordable energy and honoring commitments to carbon reduction, the industry is undergoing significant transformation.
 The panel will discuss the substantial demand for skilled talent, with research indicating a projected net hiring of approximately 110,000 to 116,000 positions from 2022 to 2035.
 Panelists will provide their insights into navigating Canada’s energy industry toward sustainability and prosperity, from enhancing workforce capabilities to harnessing innovative solutions.